 As businesses are increasingly undergoing digital transformation, most insurance carriers are investing in IT and automation capabilities to serve their customers in an enhanced way.
-In this regard, Robotic Process Automation (RPA) has become an important part of the entire digital transformation process.
+In this regard, Robotic Process Automation for insurance (RPA) has become an important part of the entire digital transformation process.

 Furthermore, the Covid-19 Pandemic had compelled everyone to stay indoors.
 Even companies around the world were forced to work with a minimal workforce.
 This created a critical demand for automation.
 RPA with its ability to perform high-volume repetitive tasks efficiently was an obvious choice then.